fkortsagin/Fixed-Windows-10/README.md

 * Remove all tiles from the Start Menu and all links except for Windows Explorer from the taskbar.
 * Set the taskbar to never combine and set the systemtray to show all icons.

-6.Download any Linux Ubuntu/Linux Mint will suffice for a live USB Creation its only needed for one script:
+6.Download any Linux Ubuntu/Linux Mint will suffice for a Live USB Creation its only needed for one script,use Rufus https://rufus.ie/ for creating a bootable USB:
 * https://ubuntu.com/download/desktop
 * https://www.linuxmint.com/download.php